 Most recently Jo was booked by actor/DJ Idris Elba to play alongside him at his own club night.
 Last summer Jo hosted her own night at the infamous Pikes Hotel in Ibiza, booking DJ’s to play with her such as Mark Ronson and Dave Morales.
 Jo produced the music and played at the aftershow for a collaboration between designers Julien McDonald and Melissa Odabash for their swimwear show on the roof of the gorgeous ME Hotel in London.
-Jo is now a resident DJ at Shoreditch House, where she also hosts her own bi monthly night called Mixtape and is currently in the process of setting up a new club night with SKIN, lead singer from Skunk Anansie, called The Electric Tiger Cave, where the pair DJ back2back and SKIN sings on the mic, they have a monthly residency at London’s infamous club The Box and are doing a run of parties at Ibiza Rocks House at Pikes in Ibiza.
+Jo is now a resident DJ at Shoreditch House, where she also hosts her own bi monthly night called Mixtape and is currently hosting a new club concept with SKIN, lead singer from Skunk Anansie, called The Electric Tiger Cave, where the pair DJ back2back and SKIN sings on the mic they are doing a run of parties at Ibiza Rocks House at Pikes in Ibiza.

 Where did it all begin?